navelpluisje/figma-complex-export/howto.md

 The first one is the folder.
 This looks like:

 - `(folder=root)`: This will export the images to the root folder.
 This is the top level folder.
 When only having 1 folder and the scale option is not set, all images will be scaled to 100%.
-- `(folder=root, 200)`: This will export the images to both the root folder and a folder named 200.
+- `(folder=root,200)`: This will export the images to both the root folder and a folder named 200.
 Having multiple folders requires also the scale option.

 The second one is the scale.
 This looks like: